 - Activities to be implemented in the classroom such as a letter writing lesson, group work exercises and art projects.

-- Various print outs such as letter and post card templates, make your own ornaments, finish the picture, connect the dots, a maze and a word search.
+- Various print outs such as letter and post card templates, coloring, connect the dots, a maze and a math worksheet.

 - The Yes, Virginia animated special is available on YouTube!